 Below we have assembled the trading indicators we have covered so far.
 It’s a work in progress and many more trading indicators are added in the future.

 Unlike many other websites, we are not interested in anecdotal evidence and thus we have backtested all the trading indicators.

-What are the best technical indicators?
+What are the best technical indicators for trading?

 Below, you will find an up-to-date compilation of the finest trading indicators available.
 It is highly beneficial to invest some effort in comprehending the functionality of these crucial indicators and their potential application in both market analysis and trading tactics.

 - What Are Market Sentiment and Sentiment Indicators?